 Q: What are the criteria for becoming a member of the AWS Community Builders program?

-Applications will be reviewed twice a year, and applicants who are accepted into the program will be invited on a twice-yearly basis.
+Applications will be reviewed once a year, and applicants who are accepted into the program will be invited on a yearly basis.
 While there is no single specific criterion for being accepted into the program, emphasis is placed on evidence and accuracy of technical content that helps other AWS-focused builders, such as blog posts, videos, open source contributions, and presentations.
 Online knowledge sharing, such as posts to AWS re:Post, Stack Overflow, Reddit, etc., is also considered.
 Links must be viewable to the general public to be valid.